helm/helm-www/content/en/docs/helm/helm_dependency.md

       version: "1.2.3"
       repository: "file://../dependency_chart/nginx"

-If the dependency chart is retrieved locally, it is not required to have the repository added to helm by "helm add repo".
-Version matching is also supported for this case.
+Version matching is supported even if the Chart is local.

 ### Options